Namya13Jain/mlh_fellowship/README.md

 <img src =  "https://github.com/Namya13Jain/mlh_fellowship/assets/100767035/14cfd052-59cd-4b07-8673-561ed745fec3" width = "200" height = "400" >
 <img src =  "https://github.com/Namya13Jain/mlh_fellowship/assets/100767035/3a35849b-4a0e-45ae-b3b9-23fd306791e5" width = "200" height = "400" >

+# Future Scpe
+The scope of Aging Together is far more than what is developed till now.
+1. At the moment, the matching of companions is not fully automated.
+But as the application will scale, I have thought of integrating Machine Learning and Natural Language Processing(NLP) for the matching of companions.
+2. Sign Up has been omitted at the moment catering to the needs and technical knowledge of our target audience(old people).
+After conducting various technical sessions and boot camps, the signup feature would be added to trace the active users.
+3. In order to provide old people with morning and evening walks with their companions living far from their places, I have thought of creating AR effects in the application to give them a virtual view of garden walks with their companions.